To apply you’ll need to:

 Have further questions?
 How to apply | Entry requirements

-Do you already have a science or health-related degree?
-Fast-track your MBBS at one of the UK’s top medical schools.
+Already have a science or health-related degree?
+Fast-track your MBBS at a world-class University.

-More information about the course including entry requirements and selection criteria.
+Discover more about the programme including entry requirements and selection criteria.

 Please note that all modules are subject to change.